polygonal/ds/README.md

 ## Cross-Platform Support

-ds supports the following Haxe compilation targets: __-swf, -js, -neko, -python, -php, -cpp, -java.__
+ds supports the following Haxe compilation targets: __-swf, -js, -neko, -python, -php, -cpp, -java, -cs.__

 The ActionScript 3.0 build is no longer maintained.
 You can download the latest release [here](http://polygonal.github.com/ds/swc/polygonal-ds-latest.zip) (v1.39) or compile yourself using the sample script found in tools/swc/.